Agenda

 1230 – 1330 hours |

-Thematic Track 3 – Navigating Resource Scarcity: New Approaches for Sustainable Construction Venue – Jacaranda Hall The production, transportation, and processing of construction materials significantly contribute to high embodied energy consumption and a substantial carbon footprint.
+Thematic Track 3 – Navigating Resource Scarcity: New Approaches for Sustainable Construction Venue – Silver Oak Hall The production, transportation, and processing of construction materials significantly contribute to high embodied energy consumption and a substantial carbon footprint.
 There has been a notable shift in the construction market towards alternative materials like fly ash, slag, and GGBS, etc. These materials are not derived from non-depletable sources and will eventually face availability challenges.
 Research and innovation are crucial to address the challenge of depleting sustainable materials.
 This involves exploring new alternatives such as bio-based and recycled materials, advanced technologies like self-healing concrete, and applying the principles of the circular economy.
 The session aims to deliberate on the challenges associated with current alternative materials and delve into ongoing research on new, sustainable options, ensuring a resilient and forward-thinking approach to construction in the face of resource depletion.
 By analysing successful case studies, it will also have to focus on the latest research findings on material performance and sustainability.
 Thematic Address – Mr. Sanjay Pant, Dy Director General (Standardization-II), Bureau of Indian Standards (BIS)Chair – Dr. Shailesh Kr.
 Agrawal, Executive Director, Building Materials & Technology Promotion Council (BMTPC), Ministry of Housing & Urban Affairs (MoHUA), Government of India Panellists:

 |